benbjohnson/litestream/README.md

 instructions and documentation.

+## Acknowledgements

+While the Litestream project does not accept external code patches, many of the most valuable contributions are in the forms of testing, feedback, and documentation.
+These help harden software and streamline usage for other users.

+I want to give special thanks to individuals who invest much of their time and energy into the project to help make it better.
+Shout out to [Michael Lynch](https://github.com/mtlynch) for digging into issues and contributing to the documentation.

 ## Open-source, not open-contribution

-[Similar to SQLite](https://www.sqlite.org/copyright.html), Litestream is open source but closed to contributions.
+[Similar to SQLite](https://www.sqlite.org/copyright.html), Litestream is open source but closed to code contributions.
 This keeps the code base free of proprietary or licensed code but it also helps me continue to maintain and build Litestream.

 As the author of [BoltDB](https://github.com/boltdb/bolt), I found that accepting and maintaining third party patches contributed to my burn out and